:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Size

 One of the biggest considerations when looking for a beer fridge is size.
-There are compact beer fridges for dorms and small spaces, and massive beer fridges for more spacious home bars.
+There are compact beer fridges for dorms and small spaces and massive beer fridges for more spacious home bars.
 It all depends on what you’re looking for and what space you have to work with.
 One rule of thumb when considering size is to think of what beers you like: if you prefer cans, opt for a shelving situation designed for storing your beers.
 If you prefer larger bottles of lambic, big bottles of bubbly water, or wine, look for a beer fridge with removable shelves to fit all your bottles.

 Cooling System